 - Promotion from Assistant to Associate Professor

-To be considered for promotion to associate professor, a faculty member must complete four (4) years’ service as an Assistant Professor at the College, or in rare cases, be awarded consideration of an equivalency by the Dean of Faculty.
+To be considered for promotion to associate professor, a faculty member must complete four (4) years’ service as an Assistant Professor at the College, or in rare cases, be awarded consideration of an equivalency by the Chief Academic Officer.
 The faculty member must also have at least six (6) years in total of college-level teaching.

 - Promotion from Associate Professor to Full Professor

-To be considered for promotion to full professor, a faculty member must complete at least six (6) years as associate professor, or in rare cases, be awarded consideration of an equivalency by the Dean of Faculty.
+To be considered for promotion to full professor, a faculty member must complete at least six (6) years as associate professor, or in rare cases, be awarded consideration of an equivalency by the Chief Academic Officer.
 S/he must have a minimum of twelve (12) years of college teaching experience (or equivalency), and a terminal degree in his/her field.
 The M.F.A. can be considered as a terminal degree for a faculty member whose field is theater or studio art.
-The promotion, if awarded, will take effect in the fall semester following the candidate’s completion of the requirements stipulated herein, given approval of the Peer Review Committee, the Dean of Faculty, the President, and the Board of Visitors.
+The promotion, if awarded, will take effect in the fall semester following the candidate’s completion of the requirements stipulated herein, given approval of the Peer Review Committee, the Chief Academic Officer, the President, and the Board of Visitors.